GrumpyCrouton/GrumpyPDO/README.md

 )
 ```

-And from there, all you really need to do is loop through the array like any other PHP array.
-In other interfaces I have mostly seen people use while loops to get through their data, but for this data you can use a for loop or a foreach loop, which I find easier and cleaner.

 ### Why GrumpyPDO is useful

-If you notice, regular queries are exactly the same syntax as native PDO (Except use of `run()` instead of `query()`), but you can skip all of the setup as it is already done for you in the class.
+I'm sure you have noticed that regular queries are exactly the same syntax as native PDO (Except use of `run()` instead of `query()`), but you can skip all of the setup as it is already done for you in the class.

 The class really comes in handy when you consider parameterizing your queries.
 This class allows you to **easily** prepare your queries and pass variables all in one line of code.

 Consider the table from above, and consider that we only want results of people who's name is "John".

-#### Native VS GrumpyPDO

-#### GrumpyPDO
 ```
 $name = "John";
 $stmt = $db->run("SELECT * FROM users WHERE fname=?", [$name])->fetchAll();